 Watching their delight, indulging in food is my motivation and happiness.

 What I went through always strengthened me a lot.

 Hardships proved to me that I must live and fight to establish happier days for my children, in order for them to forget what they went through.

 Their childhood memories must be beautiful.

-What I went through was a lesson.
+Everything I went through was a lesson.